Dubeyrock/iNeuron.ai-Adult-Census-Income-Prediction-project-/README.md

 #### Prediction task is to determine whether a person makes over 50K a year.

-A demom version of this app can be seen in Youtube in this link: https://youtu.be/EcPSI7BSuKg.
-Kindly watch this video to get an idea of the app.
+A demom version of this app

 Dataset has been loaded in the data folder.
 The raw version of the data can be found at https://archive.ics.uci.edu/ml/machine-learning-databases/adult/.